Health and Safety

 The next stage for AVA is to further support the health and safety programs with the introduction of a behavour measure and an auditing system.

-The significant injury rate records injuries requiring medical treatment or the reallocation of duties to allow an individual to continue working, expressed as a rate per 200,000 hours worked.
-The Significant Injury Rate for the year to March 31 2022 remained at 0.31, a 24% increase compared to FY21.
-We believe that the Corona pandemic has had an impact on the reduction of safety activities.
-More effective safety activities under corona restrictions are being addressed.
+The significant injury rate records injuries requiring specialized medical treatment or the injuries where the same work cannot be continued and there is a loss of work, expressed as a rate per 200,000 hours worked.
+The Significant Injury Rate for the year to March 31 2023 remained at 0.32, a 3% increase compared to FY22.
+We continue to focus on reducing insecure behaviour by strengthening leadership and communication, particularly through the Gemba Walk*.

 NSG Group’s initiatives for safety